-An uncommon turtle discovery has sparked detective work between a University of Mary Washington professor and student and will help shed light on the species in the Fredericksburg region.
+An uncommon turtle discovery has sparked detective work between a University of Mary Washington professor and his students that will help shed light on the species in the Fredericksburg region.

-A little more than a year ago, Professor of Biology Werner Wieland asked students in one of his classes to bring in a local animal.
-Much to Wieland’s surprise, one student brought in a species of turtle – a yellow-bellied slider – that is not usually found in the Fredericksburg area.
+More than two years ago, Professor of Biology Werner Wieland asked students in one of his classes to bring in a local animal.
+Much to Wieland’s surprise, one student brought in a species of turtle – a yellow-bellied slider – that is not known to occur in the Fredericksburg area.

 The find brought up questions for Wieland— was this turtle an isolated case or is there a bigger population established?
-With the help of junior Yoshi Takeda, Wieland is taking this summer to find out.
+With the help of seniors Yoshi Takeda and Bryan Finch, Wieland has spent the last two summers finding out.

-Wieland and Takeda started their field work at the end of May, prepared with a small paddle boat, several nets and a mechanism to measure the turtles.
-Almost every day, the two catch turtles in the Fredericksburg Canal to learn about the different species of turtles in the area and to estimate population sizes and growth.
+This summer, Wieland and his students started their field work at the end of May, prepared with a small paddle boat, several nets and a mechanism to measure the turtles.
+Almost every day, they catch turtles in the Fredericksburg Canal to learn about the different species of turtles in the area and to estimate population sizes and growth.

 They use a numbered system to keep track of the turtles, a mark re-capture technique Wieland said allows them to recognize each individual animal.

-So far, the team hasn’t found another yellow-bellied slider, but they have found red-eared sliders, another species that isn’t typically found in this region.
+So far, the team hasn’t found another yellow-bellied slider, but they have found red-eared sliders, another species that has not been previously found in this region.

 Once they have collected enough data, they will use a software program to create a report for the Commonwealth’s Department of Game and Inland Fisheries.
 The report will show how large the populations of each turtle species are, if they are growing or declining and how catchable each species is.